Ravnedalen, Kristiansand

-Ravnedalen is a park in the municipality of Kristiansand in Agder county, Norway.
+Ravnedalen is a park in Kristiansand Municipality in Agder county, Norway.
 The part is located in the borough of Grim, north of the centre of the city of Kristiansand, just to the northeast of the Baneheia recreation area.
 The park was constructed from 1874-1878 by military soldiers under the command of Colonel, later Major General, Joseph Frantz Oscar Wergeland.